 - Chair, A&S Teaching Committee, 1998-2000

 In her free time, she likes to kayak, hike, ski, snowshoe, cycle, travel, garden (yes, at 7200 feet!) and cook (especially French, Middle Eastern and East Indian).
-She is a three-time cancer survivor and serves on the Board of Directors of “Gift for Living”, a local organization that assists cancer patients with unpaid bills.
 She is married to a Swiss geochemist (Dr. Norbert Swoboda-Colberg) and has two children, Skye and Siena.
+Colberg is a dual citizen of Switzerland and the USA.

 Department of Civil & Architectural Engineering